Why is it important to dedicate my baby/child?

 What do I need to do before the dedication?

-Please email a photograph of your child to email@example.com, along with your child’s full name.
+Please email a photograph of your child to firstname.lastname@example.org, along with your child’s full name and indicate which location and which service you will attending.

-We look forward to participating with you in this important moment in your life and in the life of your child, and we praise God that you have chosen to take the step of publicly dedicating your child to God.
+We look forward to leading your family in this important moment in your life and in the life of your child.
+We praise God that you have chosen to take the step of publicly dedicating your child to God.